atsumiando/RNAseq_figure_plotter/README.md

 	FIGURE_SAVE_FORMAT	-f, --figure_save_format		default pdf; choose format of figures (eps, ps, tex (pictex), pdf, jpeg, tiff, png, bmp, svg)

-	PLOT_SIZE	-p, -plot_size		default 10 10; type width and height of figure.
-Split two number by space.
-Example; 10 12

 Optional parameter for individual plot types

 	STYLE		-s, --style		default 4; choose backgroud of figures (1-7).
-This function is for every plots excepts heatmap.
+This function works for any plots except heatmap.

 	LIMIT		-lim, --limit		default None; apply individual scale of “data”.
 This function is for every plots excepts heatmap.
 Split two numbers(e.g. limit 0 to 200 -> type 0 200) by space.
 Negative number required double quotation marks such as “negative number”.
 Example; 0 100/“-1” 3

 	AXIS_CHANGE	-a, --axis_change	default off; flip axis in figures (on or off).
-This function is for every plots excepts heatmap.
+This function works for any plots except heatmap.

 	LEGEND_POSITION	-lp, --legend_position	default right; choose legend position of figures (none, left, right, bottom, top, or two-element numeric vector).
-This function is for every plots excepts heatmap and scatter.
+This function works for any plots except heatmap and scatter.

 	GEOM_POSITION	-gp, --geom_position	default 1; choose plot visualize types (geom position) from 1-4 in bar, density, and histogram

 	CLUSTER_SELECT	-cs, --cluster_select	default on on; apply column and row cluster function for heatmap (on or off).
 Column is first and row is second, split two factor(on or off) by space.
 Example; on off

 	SCATTER_SELECT	-ss, --scatter_select	default None; type column of two samples for comparison in dot plot.
 Split samples by space.
 Example; sample1 sample2

+	PLOT_SIZE	-p, -plot_size		default 7 7; type width and height of figure.
+Split two number by space.
+This function works for any plots except heatmap.Example; 10 12